 With that in mind, you need to be 100% sure you know what needs to be fixed before finalizing the loan.
 Having a home inspection done is the best way to take a thorough inventory of what repairs need to be made.
 The cost of these repairs should be added to the asking price so you have a better idea of what the home will cost you (and whether it’s still a good deal after repair costs are factored in).

 In some cases, the lender may conduct an inspection when the home becomes bank-owned.
 If so, make sure you get a copy of the inspection report and review it thoroughly to decide if it is comprehensive enough to help make your decision.

 For better or worse, negotiating with a lender for a bank-owned home is different from negotiating with a homeowner.

 On one hand, dealing with a bank instead of a homeowner means you don’t have to worry about emotional attachments to the home influencing the decision.
-You are also usually dealing with a very motivated lender who wants to get rid of this property (especially if it’s been on the market more than 30 days).
+You are also usually dealing with a very motivated lender who wants to get rid of the property (especially if it’s been on the market more than 30 days).

 On the other hand, banks typically take longer to respond to an offer (or a question) than a homeowner because the offer must be reviewed by several individuals or companies.
 When the lender does respond, they will expect you to respond quickly to keep the process moving.